Index News Docs Issues Source

 Terminals pretending to be XTerm (TERM=xterm) which are not actually XTerm might malfunction.

 (In practice, I have tested dozens of terminal emulators and haven’t encountered any major issues; in all likelihood, yours will work too.
-Still, if it doesn’t, please open a ticket.)
+If it doesn’t, please open a ticket.)

 Queries